Autocar India

 Tata Sierra EV interior

-Kulkarni highlighted that the Sierra EV has a different cabin ambience from that of the Harrier EV.
-He compared this approach with the ICE versions of these SUVs, where they share the engine but deliver different driving and ownership experiences.
-“Just because two cars have a common engine, that does not make them a choice of one over the other,” he said.
+Kulkarni highlighted that the Sierra EV’s cabin ambience is different from the Harrier EV’s.
+He compared this approach with that of the ICE versions of these SUVs, which share the engine but deliver different driving and ownership experiences.
+“Just because two cars have a common engine” does not mean “a choice of one over the other”, he summarised.

 Commonality allows Tata Motors to distribute engineering, supplier-development and localisation investments across more products.
-“A lot of technologies that we developed in Harrier EV allowed us to also give it in the Sierra EV,” added Chandra, alluding to the ADAS suite, automatic parking and vehicle summoning features, as well as the all-wheel-drive technology,
+“A lot of technologies that we developed in Harrier EV allowed us to also give those to the Sierra EV,” added Chandra, alluding to the advanced driver assistance systems (ADAS), the automatic parking and vehicle summoning features, as well as the all-wheel-drive technology.

-The Sierra.ev and Harrier.ev will test both sides of Tata Motors’ EV strategy.
-Shared engineering must deliver scale, localisation and development-cost benefits, while Tata hopes styling, size and positioning creates enough distinction to expand the company’s addressable market.
+The Sierra EV and Harrier EV will test both sides of the company’s EV strategy.
+Shared engineering must deliver scale, localisation and development-cost benefits, while Tata hopes styling, size and positioning create enough distinction to expand the company’s addressable market.
 Some cannibalisation may be unavoidable.
 The larger test is whether the two SUVs collectively attract more customers to Tata Motors than either model could have done on its own.

 With inputs from Saptarshi Mondal